 From the historical and enchanting region of France emerged a multitude of notable family names, including that of the distinguished Debrun family.
 Originally, the people in this region went by one (personal) name.
 Surnames evolved during the Middle Ages when people began to assume an extra name to avoid confusion and to further identify themselves.
 These names then began to become "fixed" or hereditary between the generations.
 One of the types of names adopted as surnames were those derived from nicknames.
 Nicknames, or "eke-names," were an added name that generally reflected some physical characteristics or other attribute of the person that used the name.
-The Debrun surname derives from the Old French word "brun," meaning "brown;" and as such was a
+The Debrun surname derives from the French word "brun," meaning "brown"; and therefore was a nickname

 since ancient times.

-This web page shows only a small excerpt of our Debrun research.Another 393 words (28 lines of text) covering the years 1600, 1661, 1683, 1662, 1700, 1789, 1791, 1815, 1789, 1805, 1810, 1619 and 1690 are included under the topic Early Debrun History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Debrun research.Another 187 words (13 lines of text) covering the years 1600, 1661, 1683, 1662, 1700, 1619 and 1690 are included under the topic Early Debrun History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Lebrun, Le Brun, Les Bruns, Brun, Brunne, Des Bruns, De brun, De Brun, Debrun, Des brun, Le Brune and many more.